mupfdev/eszFW/README.md

 formatting of the source code, you will find some rules here.
 All rules are of course open for debate:

+- Follow the C11 standard.

 - Do not use tabs and use a consistent 4 space indentation style.

-- Both function and variable names are written in lower snake_case.
+- Use lower snake_case for both function and variable names.

 - Try to use a consistent style.
 Use the existing code as a guideline.

-- If you encounter a case where it doesn't make sense to follow the rules, then don't and do it your way instead.

-Thank you.

 ### Status